 - With China, Korea and Japan contribute more than 80% of seaweed cultivation, India also discovered the opportunity to become a player in the market.

-- There are 60 commercially important seaweed species available in India.
+- India, with a total coastline of 7,517 km across its states and islands, has around 844 species of seaweeds.
+There are 60 commercially important seaweed species available in India.

 - In India, seaweeds grows abundantly along the Gujarat and Tamil Nadu coasts and around Andaman & Nicobar islands and Lakshadweep.